nodejitsu/handbook/README.md

 Simply add handbook as dependency to the package.json.

 ### Get markdown content
-Call handbook#get with a relative path to the article as first parameter, adding `.md` is optional, per example: `handbook.get('/a-quickstart/hello-world')`
+Call `handbook.get('/a-quickstart/hello-world')` with a relative path to the article as first parameter, adding `.md` is optional.

 will return an object with keys content, description, title and tags.
-For more details about data for all keys, see #description.
+For more details about data for all keys, see [Description, title and tags](description).

 ``` javascript
 {